Kourtney Kardashian Shades Sister Kim Kardashian By Posting Fan-Made Diss Rap

-The feud between Kourtney Kardashian and her sister Kim Kardashian may not be over after all.
+The feud between Kourtney Kardashian and her sister, Kim Kardashian, may not be over after all.

 According to an August 24 report by Us Weekly Magazine, Kourtney Kardashian threw some serious shade at her sister when she posted a fan-made rap parody diss about the famous family, hailing Kourt as the queen of the reality TV brood.